 The most glaring issue for me is it’s lack of versatility.
 I don’t mind single channel amps if you can shape the tone and use the volume control on your guitar for dynamics.

 But the Micro Terror is quite limited in the sound you get.
-It’s a good sound, don’t get me wrong, but
+It’s a good sound, don’t get me wrong, but it basically only does that sound.

 It also doesn’t have any effects loop or reverb which is disappointing.
 But considering it’s size and price that’s not a huge shock, so you can’t really complain.